mvoseismic/heliStackWide/README.md

 ## heliStackWide.pl

-* Standalone script to create a montage of helicorder plots for several days.
+* Standalone script to create a multi-day montage of helicorder plots.
 * Uses *imagemagick*.

 ### Usage